Kahle21/CCMP200CapstoneKahle/README.md

 S3 thumbnails bucket contains elepahnt_thumbnail.jpg.

-8. Testing & Validation
+9. Testing & Validation

-Unit-level test (Lambda):
+9.1 Unit-Level Test (Lambda)
-Use the Lambda console with a test event to ensure resizing works.
+Use the Lambda console with the example test event.

+Confirm:

+"status": "SUCCESS" in the response.

+Thumbnail object created in ccmp200-resized-images-kahle.

-Workflow test (Step Functions):
+9.2 Workflow Test (Step Functions)
-Start an execution from the console and confirm all states are green.
+Start an execution in the Step Functions console with the same JSON.

-End-to-end test (API):
+Confirm all states are green and the final state is SuccessState.

+9.3 End-to-End Test (API)
-Call the API Gateway URL and verify:
+Call the API Gateway URL (via curl, Postman, or the built-in Test tool).

+Confirm:

-HTTP 200 response with executionArn.
+HTTP 200 response with an executionArn.

-Successful execution in Step Functions.
+New successful execution appears in Step Functions.

-Thumbnail present in the resized S3 bucket.
+Thumbnail exists in the resized S3 bucket.

+This demonstrates that the entire serverless image processing pipeline works as intended from HTTP request to resized image output.